 This year’s residency, a beloved biennial LFC program, will tackle Homer’s Odyssey and, more specifically, the story of the Cyclops.
-The visiting artists will work with students to create a silent black and white film, inspired by the work of French director Georges Melies, as well as a documentary about the making of the film.
+The visiting artists will work with students to create a silent film, inspired by the work of French director Georges Melies, as well as a documentary about the making of the film.

 In order to bring the project to life, Lookingglass ensemble members and LFC parents Phil Smith and Louise Lamson will partner with Tom Lee, puppeteer artist from Chicago International Puppet Theater Festival, and LFC parent composer and musician Ernie Adams.
 The film will be based on a stage adaptation created by Mary Zimmerman, a fellow Lookingglass ensemble member and nationally celebrated writer and director.

 “The Odyssey’s story of the Cyclops is really just a fun, recognized and storied landscape in which to play,” said Phil Smith, who will serve as the Director of the AIR project.
 “There are monsters, drama, humor, the fantastic, the horrible and the adventurous.”